anettrolikova/planett/index.md

 👩‍💻 **[Fraktal Documentation](https://docs.fraktal.io/developers/contracts)**

+[planett.eth](https://opensea.io/planett.eth) is my public ENS which I use primarily for DAOs but I also own [anett.eth](http://opensea.com/anett.eth) which I use mainly for POAPs

 # ⟠ My Ethereum Story
 I may be seen as someone who just appeared on Crypto Twitter with cute face and got hundreds of followers on Twitter.